TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 In this case, we'll operate at the *shard* level.
-This will be the maximum amount of data we need to hold in memory at any point in time (though the problem is small enough that we can operate on all the shards at the same time, an optimization we *didn't* make for the Zarr/NumPy implementation).
+This will be the maximum amount of data we need to hold in memory at any point in time (though the problem is small enough that we can operate on all the shards at the same time).

+We'll use a few techniques to get good performance in our pipeline:

-We'll be extremely careful not to make any (large) memory allocations on the critical path.
+1. No (large) memory allocations on the critical path.

 This applies to both host and device memory allocations.
 We'll achieve this by preallocating all the arrays we need to process the shard.
 Whether or not this should be considered cheating or not is a bit debatable and a bit workload dependent.
 I'd argue that the most advanced, performance